fluidflower/stanford/model_description.md

 _E.g._ Fully coupled, fully implicit, cell-centered FV with TPFA.

+Fully Implicit Schemes incorporating, flow and transport problem and the well problems.
+We have generated bth Tetra Grid and Pepi Grid

 ### Linearization and Solvers

 _E.g._ Newton with line search, AMG-preconditioned BiCGSTAB for the linear systems.

 ### Primary Variables